 An observer program for the Cook Inlet salmon set and drift gillnet fisheries was implemented in 1999 and 2000 in response to the concern that there may be significant numbers of marine mammal injuries and mortalities that occur incidental to these fisheries.
-Observer coverage in the Cook Inlet drift gillnet fishery was 1.75% and

-3.73% in 1999 and 2000, respectively.
+Observer coverage in the Cook Inlet drift gillnet fishery was 1.75% and 3.73% in 1999 and 2000, respectively.
 The observer coverage in the Cook Inlet set gillnet fishery was 7.3% and 8.3% in 1999 and 2000, respectively (Manly in review).
 There were no mortalities of Steller sea lions observed in the set or drift gillnet fisheries in either 1999 or 2000 (Manly in review).
 An observer program conducted for a portion of the Kodiak drift gillnet fishery in 2002 did not observe any serious injuries or mortalities of Steller sea lions, although Steller sea lions were frequently observed in the vicinity of the gear (Manly et al. 2003).

-Combining the mortality estimates from the Bering Sea and Gulf of Alaska groundfish trawl and Gulf of Alaska longline fisheries presented above (9.7) with the mortality estimate from the Prince William Sound salmon drift gillnet fishery (14.5) results in an estimated mean annual mortality rate in the observed fisheries of 24.2 (CV = 0.60) sea lions per year from this stock (Table 2).
+Combining the mortality estimates from the Bering Sea and Gulf of Alaska groundfish trawl and Gulf of Alaska longline fisheries presented above (11.3) with the mortality estimate from the Prince William Sound salmon drift gillnet fishery (14.5) results in an estimated mean annual mortality rate in the observed fisheries of 25.8 (CV = 0.60) sea lions per year from this stock (Table 2).

 Table 2.
-Summary of incidental mortality of Steller sea lions (western U. S. stock) due to fisheries from 1990 through 2004 and calculation of the mean annual mortality rate.
+Summary of incidental mortality of Steller sea lions (western U. S. stock) due to fisheries from 2002 through 2006 (or most recent data available) and calculation of the mean annual mortality rate.
 Mean annual mortality in brackets represents a minimum estimate from stranding data.
-Data from 2000 to 2004 (or the most recent 5 years of available data) are used in the mortality calculation when more than 5 years of data are provided for a particular fishery.
+The most recent 5 years of available data are used in the mortality calculation when more than 5 years of data are provided for a particular fishery.
 N/A indicates that data are not available.
 Details of how percent observer coverage is measured is included in Appendix 6.
-Data from the 1999 Cook Inlet observer program are preliminary.